 Wings For Life Logo

-The upcoming edition of the Wings for Life World Run is scheduled for Sunday, May 5th.
-This run, owing to its format, welcomes participants of all abilities.
-Individuals have the option to participate either through the app from any location of their choice or at a designated venue which in New Zealand is the Go Media Stadium, Mt Smart.
+The Wings for Life World Run took place on Sunday, May 5th.
+This run, owing to its format, welcomed participants of all abilities.
+Individuals had the option to participate either through the app from any location of their choice or at the venues in New Zealand, Go Media Stadium and Mt Smart Stadium.